All Episodes

 They got rid of all of their pollution.

-They got rid of their Tea Party, so to speak.
+They got rid of their tea party, so to speak.

-Because now they can move forward as a unified bunch, and there's no ambiguity about what the Democrat Party is anymore.
+So they're all happy because now they can move forward as a unified bunch and there's no ambiguity about what the Democrat Party is anymore.

-And they're happy about it because it gives them a uh jumping off point.
+Democrat Party is full-fledged marxist, socialist and they're happy about it because it gives them a jumping off point.

-Anyway, uh all this, I will try to make clear as the program unfolds.
+All this I will try to make clear as the program unfolds.

-We'll get to your phone calls.
+We'll get to your phone calls also also predicted.

-Brief timeout, we'll be back and continue in mere moments.
+We'll be back and continue in mere moments.

-We are back, Rush Limboh.
+We are back, back, Rush Limbo.

 Two Democrats call for a delay in the Pelosi vote.